DallasMorningNews/ardbeg/README.md

 Templates are downloaded to the templates directory under a sub-directory `s3-templates/` whenever you run `ardbeg init` or `ardbeg publish` before rendering your site.

 **Note:** The `s3-templates/` directory is scotched every time S3 templates are loaded and a fresh install pulled down.
 So put your custom, site specific templates outside this directory.

-Enter `ardbeg --help` for a list of available console commands.

 -----------------
 ##Ardbeg static sites like